Aritra8438/EcoMetrics-API/README.md

 - stats ( `/stats` -> Returns stats response )

 It's a collaborative open-source project Raisa and I did (are doing) as a part of our code submission to Mercor Hackathon.
-We have exposed all of our APIs in our [API documentation](https://eco-metrics-api.vercel.app/api-documentation).
+We have exposed all of our APIs in our [API documentation](https://ecometrics-api.onrender.com/api-documentation).
 Feel free to test APIs there (You will be able to try them on-screen).

-This API might be (extremely!) slow, as both the backend server (deployed on Vercel) and database (hosted on Railway) are deployed using the free plan.
+This API might be (extremely!) slow, as both the backend server (deployed on render) and database (hosted on Railway) are deployed using the free plan.
 Nevertheless, we tried to optimize the database queries to compensate for that (Apologies!).

 ## Index: